 That may seem obvious.
 But if you think about it and accept it as fact, it can have a positive effect on your day-to-day life as a blogger.
 Setbacks won’t seem so tragic, and successes will be more measured.

 You can also use this time to be mindful and take deep breaths while you walk.
-You might find inspiration or simply being grateful for the world around you.
+You might find inspiration or simply be grateful for the world around you.

 Time is limited so make the most of it by spending time with your loved ones.
 You could always have a deep conversation or have a day out with your friends.
 Last week I went to visit a coffee shop and also a big orchid garden with my friend.
 It’s really awesome!